Paula Radcliffe: Marathon world record

 In 2002, Radcliffe made the move up to the marathon, a decision that immediately paid off with victory at her debut in that year's London Marathon on 14 April 2002 in a world's best time for a women's only race (2:18:55).
 Her time was the second quickest in women's marathon history behind the world record of 2:18:47 set by Catherine Ndereba, of Kenya, in Chicago.

 Later that year, Radcliffe set a world record time of 2:17:18 in the Chicago Marathon on 13 October 2002, breaking the previous record by a minute and a half.

-She was awarded an MBE in June 2002.
+She was appointed a Member of the Order of the British Empire (MBE) in the 2002 Birthday Honours for services to athletics.
 She said: "It means a great deal to me, it's a great honour and it really tops off an amazing year.
 To come here and receive this and to meet the Queen at the end of it just finishes it off perfectly."

 Later the same year, she became the BBC Sports Personality of the Year, making her the first woman in over a decade to be honoured with the accolade.
 Paula thanked her husband Gary Lough, her coach Alex Stanton and her physio, Gerard Hartmann.